-Ferries are considered legally as cruises, therefore they follow the same legal rules for travelling to Saint Petersburg without a visa.
-When travelling with a ferry, you will also have a visa waiver for a maximum of 72 hours.
+Ferries are considered legally as cruises, therefore they follow the same legal rules for traveling to Saint Petersburg without a visa.
+When traveling with a ferry, you will also have a visa waiver for a maximum of 72 hours.
 The most common are the ferries that take you to St Petersburg from Helsinki.

 Visa exemption only works for ferries if you come AND leave by a ferry.
 If you come to St. Petersburg by ferry, but leave by train, the visa waiver does not work.

 As the ferry is just a means of transport, you will be able to sleep wherever you want in the city.
 More freedom, but an obligation to specify your accommodation and be accompanied by a local tour operator or guide.
-As with cruises, visa waiver only works if you have established a programme of visits with a guide or tour operator.
-It will therefore be necessary to make a hotel reservation in advance.
+As with cruises, visa waiver only works if you have established a program of visits with a guide or tour operator.
+It will, therefore, be necessary to make a hotel reservation in advance.

 How to get a visa to Saint Petersburg?

-Obviously, the most convenient way of travelling to Saint Petersburg is getting an actual visa to Russia, that will allow you to travel the city by yourself without any limitations.
+Obviously, the most convenient way of traveling to Saint Petersburg is getting an actual visa to Russia, that will allow you to travel the city by yourself without any limitations.

 There are several types of visas, you will have to choose which one corresponds to your situation.
 Generally, the most suitable is the tourist visa because it is valid for up to 30 days.